-On September 22, 2021, our board of directors and shareholders approved a forward stock split in a ratio of 4.44-for-1 ("Forward Stock Split") and on September 27, 2021, we filed a certificate of amendment to our Certificate of Incorporation implementing the Forward Stock Split in a ratio of 4.44-for-1, effective September 27, 2021.
+On September 22, 2021, our board of directors and stockholders approved a forward stock split in a ratio of 4.44-for-1 ("Forward Stock Split") and on September 27, 2021, we filed a certificate of amendment to our Certificate of Incorporation implementing the Forward Stock Split, effective September 27, 2021.
 Therefore, on September 27, 2021, following the Forward Stock Split, Sam Lai, our Chief Executive Officer, and Maggie Yu, our Senior Vice President, each held 22,200,000 shares of common stock (for an aggregate of 44,400,000 shares of common stock).

-On November 29, 2021, our board of directors and shareholders approved a reverse stock split in a ratio of 0.75-for-1 ("Reverse Stock Split") and on December 1, 2021, we filed a certificate of amendment to our Certificate of Incorporation implementing the Reverse Stock Split in a ratio of 0.75-for-1, effective December 3, 2021.
+On November 29, 2021, our board of directors and stockholders approved a reverse stock split in a ratio of 0.75-for-1 ("Reverse Stock Split") and on December 1, 2021, we filed a certificate of amendment to our Certificate of Incorporation implementing the Reverse Stock Split, effective December 3, 2021.
 Therefore, on December 3, 2021, following the Reverse Stock Split, Sam Lai, our Chief Executive Officer, and Maggie Yu, our Senior Vice President, each held 16,650,000 shares of common stock (for an aggregate of 33,300,000 shares of common stock).

-Except as otherwise indicated, all references to our common stock, share data, per share data and related information has been adjusted for the Forward Stock Split ratio of 4.44-for-1 and Reverse Stock Split ratio of 0.75-for-1 as if they had occurred at the beginning of the earliest period presented.
-The Forward Stock Split, divided each share of our outstanding common stock into 4.44 shares of common stock, and the Reverse Stock Split, divided each share of our outstanding common stock into 0.75 shares of common stock, without any change in the par value per share, and the Forward Stock Split and the Reverse Stock Split correspondingly adjusted, among other things, the exercise rate of our warrants into our common stock.
+Except as otherwise indicated, all references to our common stock, share data, per share data and related information has been adjusted for the Forward Stock Split and the Reverse Stock Split as if they had occurred at the beginning of the earliest period presented.
+The Forward Stock Split divided each share of our outstanding common stock into 4.44 shares of common stock, and the Reverse Stock Split divided each share of our outstanding common stock into 0.75 shares of common stock, without any change in the par value per share, and the Forward Stock Split and the Reverse Stock Split correspondingly adjusted, among other things, the exercise rate of our warrants into our common stock.
 No fractional shares were issued in connection with the Forward Stock Split and the Reverse Stock Split, and any fractional shares resulting from the Forward Stock Split and Reverse Stock Split were rounded up to the nearest whole share.